Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Abstract

 \section{Abstract}

-Using ``local uncertainty relations'' in thermal many body systems, we illustrate that there exist universal speed limit (regardless of interaction range), bounds on acceleration or force/stress, acceleration or material stress rates, diffusion constant, viscosity, other transport coefficients, electromagnetic or other gauge field strengths, correlation functions of arbitrary spatio-temporal derivatives, Lyapunov exponents, thermalization times, and transition times between orthogonal states in non-relativistic quantum thermal systems, and derive analogs of the Ioffe-Regel limit.
-In the $\hbar \to 0$ limit, all of our bounds either diverge (e.g., our speed and acceleration limit) or vanish (as in, e.g., our viscosity and diffusion constant bounds).
+We introduce ``local uncertainty relations'' in thermal many body systems.
+Using these relations, we derive basic bounds.
+These results include the demonstration of universal non-relativistic speed limits (regardless of interaction range), bounds on acceleration or force/stress, acceleration or material stress rates, transport coefficients (including the diffusion constant and viscosity), electromagnetic or other gauge field strengths, correlation functions of arbitrary spatio-temporal derivatives, Lyapunov exponents, and thermalization times.
+We further derive analogs of the Ioffe-Regel limit.
+These bounds are relatively tight when compared to various experimental data.
+In the $\hbar \to 0$ limit, all of our bounds either diverge (e.g., the derived speed and acceleration limit) or vanish (as in, e.g., our viscosity and diffusion constant bounds).
 Our inequalities hold at all temperatures and, as corollaries, imply general power law bounds on response functions at both asymptotically high and low temperatures.
-Our results shed light on measurements and on how apparent nearly instantaneous effective ``collapse'' to an eigenstate may arise in macroscopic interacting many body quantum systems.
+Our results shed light on how apparent nearly instantaneous effective ``collapse'' to energy eigenstates may arise in macroscopic interacting many body quantum systems.
+We comment on how random off-diagonal matrix elements of local operators (in the eigenbasis of the Hamiltonian) may inhibit their dynamics.